 - Use a wire whisk or a fork to make sure the egg and milk mixture is completely mixed together.

-Pro Cooking Tip: Unless you are making this the night before, use room temperature eggs to ensure faster and more even baking.
+Pro Cooking Tip: Unless you are making a strata the night before, use room temperature eggs to ensure faster and more even baking.
 Here is an easy method for how to quickly bring eggs to room temperature.

 After you have these ingredients mixed together, you’re going to build the cheese strata using layers of bread, cheese, and egg.